Home Depot U.S.A., Inc. v. Jackson: Majority opinion

 In further support of that conclusion, Thomas pointed to other uses of "defendant" in related contexts.
 For example, Thomas noted that Rule 14 of the Federal Rules of Civil Procedure, which governs "Third-Party Practice," distinguishes between "'the plaintiff,' a 'defendant' who becomes the 'third-party plaintiff,' and 'the third-party defendant' sued by the original defendant."
 Similarly, the language of Rule 12 "distinguishes between defendants and counterclaim defendants."
 In light of all this, Thomas believed it was unlikely Congress meant for "defendant" in the general removal statute to include third-party counterclaim defendants.

 Thomas next turned to CAFA, concluding that Congress's use of "any defendant" did not change who constitutes a "defendant" for purposes of removal.
 Thomas reasoned that Congress did not "expand the types of parties eligible to remove a class action," and instead merely clarified that "certain limitations on removal that might otherwise apply do not limit removal under [CAFA]."
 Thomas also noted that because the phrase "defendant" is used in a number of other places across the removal statutes, accepting Home Depot's interpretation would result in some of those provisions becoming "incoherent."
 Finally, Thomas rejected the argument that the Court should interpret the statute to prevent defendants from using "the statute as a 'tactic' to prevent removal," observing that the tactic was a "consequence of the statute Congress wrote" and could only be changed by Congress.

 Dissenting opinion

-Justice Alito wrote the dissenting opinion, joined by Chief Justice Roberts, and Justices Gorsuch and Kavanaugh.
-In his opinion, Alito argues that CAFA's use of "any defendant" expanded the reach of the general removal statute to third-party class-action counterclaim defendants, that the distinction between third-party counterclaim defendants and regular defendants is "irrational," and that, by accepting Jackson's argument, the Court had wrongly given its blessing to a "tactic" which allowed consumer attorneys to deny businesses access to a "neutral forum."
+Justice Alito wrote the dissenting opinion, joined by Chief Justice Roberts and Justices Gorsuch and Kavanaugh.
+Alito argued that CAFA's use of "any defendant" expanded the reach of the general removal statute to third-party class-action counterclaim defendants, that the distinction between third-party counterclaim defendants and regular defendants is "irrational", and that, by accepting Jackson's argument, the Court had wrongly blessed a "tactic" that allowed consumer attorneys to deny businesses access to a "neutral forum."